 Instructions

-Cream Butter & Sugar – put the softened butter and sugar in the stand-mixer bowl with the blade attachment.
-Cream at low-medium speed until well-combined with no streaks of butter.
+Cream Butter & Sugar – put the softened butter and sugar in the stand-mixer bowl.
+Cream in a stand mixer fitted with the blade attachment at low-medium speed until well-combined with no streaks of butter.
 You will need to stop and use a flexible spatula to help it along.

 225 g unsalted butter